Free Trial Offers Usually Have Strings Attached

 Download this PDF - View all Publications

-You may not be clearly told that, if you don’t cancel within the trial period, you may be on the hook financially for ongoing charges.
+If you’re like most consumers, you’ve been solicited for a “free trial offer.”
+The promoter may try to sign you up by telling you that the promotion is only for a limited trial period and that, if you don’t like the product or service, you will not be on the hook financially.
+You may not be clearly told that, if you don’t cancel within the trial period, you will be responsible for ongoing payments.
 You also may not be told that the marketing company already has the ability to charge your credit card or bank account at the end of the trial period—without you even taking out your wallet—because of a contract it has with another company with which you do business.

 Companies often use free trial offers as gimmicks to dupe consumers into unwittingly paying for ongoing monthly charges for products or services of little value.
 Free trial offers are often used by discount membership clubs and similar organizations.
-These companies must resort to questionable marketing practices because their products often cannot stand on their own merits if the charges and services are described fairly and accurately to the consumer.
+These companies resort to questionable marketing practices because their products often cannot stand on their own merits if the charges and services are described fairly and accurately to the consumer.
 The bottom line is this: companies are not in the business of giving things away for free, and they only use free trial offers because they want to sell you a paid product or service.

 You Usually Must Opt Out to Avoid Future Charges